PatilSwapni1/Practice/README.md

 # Practice

-This is ust a practice files and guide links
+This is just a practice files and guide links